ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

   - NFS storage shared between the hosts.
 - Full vSRX firewall and routing capability implemented.

-The following are unique to a deployment with the ESXi as the host OS.
+The following features are unique to a deployment with the ESXi as the host OS.
 - VXLAN connectivity into a vCenter Server instance.
 - Ability to host additional VMs on the edge services cluster.
   - NSX edges, load balancers, etc.